 Yuna Kim is arguably one of the best female figure skaters to ever grace the ice.
 Since competing at the 2004 Junior Grand Prix, Kim has won 15 gold medals, five silver medals, and two bronze medals at established figure skating championships.
 She is also in the Guinness World Records for her scores at the 2010 Vancouver Winter Olympic Games.
-According to many sports journalists, Kim is the favourite to take home gold at Sochi.
+According to many sports journalists, Kim is the favourite to take home gold at the Sochi 2014 Winter Olympics.

 Yuna Kim’s 2010 Olympic performance to George Gershwin’s Piano Concerto in F.

-After taking a break from skating for two years, Kim made her comback in London, Ontario at the 2013 ISU World Figure Skating Championships.
-The break did not phase her, because she went on to do six flawless triple jumps, with two in combination, and ended up winning gold.
+After taking a break from skating for two years, Kim made her comeback in London, Ontario at the 2013 ISU World Figure Skating Championships.
+The break did not phase her, because she went on to do six flawless triple jumps with two in combination, and ended up winning gold.

 At the end of Sochi, Kim has announced that she will be officially retiring, and would like to become a member of the International Olympic Committee (IOC) in the future.
 Hopefully, when she reminisces on her career, she will look back on Canada with fondness.